Abaiara

 Abaiara is a city in the region of the Kiriri people, in the state of Ceará, Brazil.
 The population in 2020 was 11,853 people.

 Etymology

 The city was first named, in 1873, "Distrito de São Pedro", as a tribute to the Brazilian emperor Pedro II.
 In 1938 the name was changed to "Pedro Segundo".
-In 1943 the city received its current name, "Abaiara", this name in Tupi means "the lord of men", (still as a reference and tribute to D. Pedro II).
+In 1943 the city received its current name, "Abaiara", this name in Tupi means "the lord of men", through the combination of abá ("man") and îara ("lord") (still as a reference and tribute to Pedro II).

 History

+The first inhabitants of the region were the indigenous Kariri, of Tapuia origin.
+They were a strong and warlike people who became notable in colonial history for their resistance to the advance of the Portuguese.

+The lands located at the foothills of the Chapada do Araripe were inhabited by the Kariri Gauariú.

-Its history goes back to the 19th century, when two farmers, José Leite da Cunha and José Júlio Sampaio, settled in the area.
+Abaiara, as an urban nucleus, emerged in the 19th century, when two farmers, José Leite da Cunha and José Júlio Sampaio, settled in the area with cattle ranches.

 Political evolution

 The first political event occurred just after the creation of the Distrito da Paz on March 27, 1873.
 Abaiara was first elevated to the condition of Vila on December 20, 1938, under the name of Pedro Segundo.
 The name was not very popular with the inhabitants and was soon replaced with the current name on December 30, 1943.
 Abaiara was elevated to the status of municipality on March 25, 1957.